Skip to main content

 Egypt

-Pyramid of Teti (6th Dynasty, ca. 2323–2291 BCE) Recitation № 280 we read: «O you in charge of bread production, who belong to the flood, commend Teti to Fetekte, cupbearer of the Sun, that he may commend Teti to the Sun himself and the Sun may commend Teti to those in charge of provisioning.» (2007AllenJP:92).
+The importance of provisioning and agriculture is deeply rooted in both Egyptian funerary and autobiographical texts.
+Pyramid of Teti (6th Dynasty, ca. 2323–2291 BCE), Recitation № 280, we read: «O you in charge of bread production, who belong to the flood, commend Teti to Fetekte, cupbearer of the Sun, that he may commend Teti to the Sun himself and the Sun may commend Teti to those in charge of provisioning.» (2007AllenJP:92).
+Similarly, in Pyramid of Pepi I (6th Dynasty, ca. 2289–2255 BCE), Recitation № 311 states: «The vine will [recognize] you and the sidder will turn his head to you—as an offering that Anubis has made exist for you.» (2007AllenJP:121).

-11 And Pharaoh's cup was in my hand; and I took the grapes, and pressed them out into Pharaoh's cup, and I placed the cup into Pharaoh's hand.
-13 Within yet three days will Pharaoh lift up thy head, and restore thee unto thy office; and thou shalt place Pharaoh's cup into his hand, after the former manner when thou wast his butler.
-21 And he restored the chief of the butlers unto his butlership; and he placed the cup into Pharaoh's hand;
+11 And Pharaoh's cup was in my hand; and I took the grapes, and pressed them out into Pharaoh's cup, and I placed the cup into Pharaoh's hand. … 13 Within yet three days will Pharaoh lift up thy head, and restore thee unto thy office; and thou shalt place Pharaoh's cup into his hand, after the former manner when thou wast his butler. … 21 And he restored the chief of the butlers unto his butlership; and he placed the cup into Pharaoh's hand;

-Borrowing the word «Cup»
+The Borrowing the Word «Cup»

 16 And when the chief of the bakers saw that he had well interpreted, he said unto Joseph, I also (saw) in my dream, and, behold, I had three baskets with fine bread on my head :

+Linguistic and cultural context plays a significant role in the Joseph cycle.
 The Hebrew version utilizes an Egyptian term denoting a specific type of pastry, which «fits well with the occurrence of numerous Egyptian elements found throughout the Joseph cycle» (2021NoonanBJ:103, sefaria.org).

-19 Within yet three days will Pharaoh lift up thy head from off thee, and will hang thee on a tree; and the birds shall eat thy flesh from off thee.
-22 But the chief of the bakers he hanged, as Joseph had interpreted to them.
+19 Within yet three days will Pharaoh lift up thy head from off thee, and will hang thee on a tree; and the birds shall eat thy flesh from off thee. … 22 But the chief of the bakers he hanged, as Joseph had interpreted to them.

-Legal Precedent and Punitive Ritual.
+Legal Precedent and Punitive Ritual

 The similarity lies in the identical description of capital punishment, involving both the deprivation of life and the loss of hope for the afterlife due to the desecration of the flesh (decapitation).